ateneva/softuni_proj/3_OOP/02_classes_and_objects/README.md

 ```

 * `__init__` is a magic method that creates **objects with instances, customized to a specific initial state**
-  * the initial state is authomatically invoked for the newly created class instance
+  * the initial state is automatically invoked for the newly created class instance

 ```python
 class Laptop: